svalinn/parastell/README.md

 ### Finally Install Parastell

-Now that all dependencies have been installed you can install parastell with `pip`.
-Run the following command from the root of the parastell repository:
+Now that all dependencies have been installed, you can install ParaStell with `pip`.
+Run the following command from the root of the ParaStell repository:

 ``` bash
 pip install .